 This product is currently sold out.

 By Philip Hughes

-The Faith in Practice shows that Catholicism is not a mere collection of lofty ideas; it is a life to be lived and a means—the only means—to live that life.
-This book not only recalls how what faith offers to men and women of every age and place, but says also what we must do to obtain it and how we must act in order to live it.
+In The Faith in Practice, Monsignor Philip Hughes shows that Catholicism is not a mere collection of lofty ideas; it is a life to be lived and a means—the only means—to live that life.
+This book not only recalls what faith offers to men and women of every age and place, but states also what we must do to obtain it and how we must act in order to live it.
 An accomplished preacher and professor, Hughes marries the fervor of the former with the sagacity of the latter in showing how each truth of the Christian faith has a role to play in the eminently practical matter of uniting us to our Creator.

-Philip Hughes (1895–1967) was a Roman Catholic monsignor, ecclesiastical historian, and prolific author.
-He was a professor of history at St. Thomas College until his appointment as pastor at various parishes in England in the 1920s.
-After serving as archivist for the Archdiocese of Westminster, he was named professor of reformation history at the University of Notre Dame.
-His most famous work is the three-volume A History of The Church: An Introductory Study.
+Philip Hughes (1895–1967) was a Roman Catholic priest, ecclesiastical historian, and prolific author.
+After holding a professorship in history at St. Thomas College, he served as pastor at various English parishes, as archivist for the Archdiocese of Westminster, and as professor of history at the University of Notre Dame.
+Outstanding among his many works are the three-volume A History of the Church and The Church in Crisis.